Cvan23/suz-landing-page/README.md

 ### This site can be viewed live at [My Favorite Letter](https://www.myfavorite-letter.com)

-This is a basic starter for [GatsbyJS](https://www.gatsbyjs.org/), featuring [react-bootstrap](https://react-bootstrap.github.io/) and little else.
+This was created using a basic starter for [GatsbyJS](https://www.gatsbyjs.org/), featuring [react-bootstrap](https://react-bootstrap.github.io/) and little else.